scottctr/NStateManager/README.md

 Notice the 3 generic types defined with our `StateMachine`
 1. Sale (`T`) is the type of objects being managed
 2. SaleState (`TState`) is the type used for the possible states.
 (NOTE: Must be IComparable)
-3. SaleEvent (`TTrigger`) is the type used for the triggers (i.e. events) that can change the state of the objects.
+3. SaleEvent (`TTrigger`) is the type used for the triggers (i.e. events) that can lead to a change in state.

-There are also 2 parameters required by the constructor:
+There are 2 parameters required by the constructor:
 - `stateAccessor` is a function to get the current state of an object
 - `stateMutator` is an action to set the state when it's updated